 by Nancy Armitage

 Let me introduce you to the Huntington Family.
-There was Collis Huntington (CPH), his 2nd wife “Belle” or Arabella D. Huntington (ADH), Collis’s nephew -“Edwards” or H. E. Huntington (HEH) (who also married ADH in 1913), & Collis’s son, Archer Huntington (AMD).
+There was Collis Huntington (CPH), his 2nd wife -“Belle” or Arabella D. Huntington (ADH), Collis’s nephew -“Edwards” or H. E. Huntington (HEH) (who also married ADH in 1913), & Arabella’s son, Archer Huntington (AMD).

 Collis P. Huntington (CPH) -Transatlantic Railroad “Big 4” (1869)

-Henry E. Huntington (HEH) – Huntington Library, CA
+Henry E. Huntington (HEH) – Huntington Library, San Marino, CA (once called the San Marino Ranch)

 Archer M. Huntington (AMH) Hispanic Society of America, NYC -See below for more detailed information.

 These are the 4 main characters of my Huntington family story.
-That I am writing about most in my Huntington blog.
+I am writing about them most in my Huntington blog.
 So I’ll give you a little crash course on the Huntingtons.
 It is a multi-faceted confusing story.
 From 1880-1950’s, these four people did so much to advance the knowledge & culture of the American people.
 All four of them of these Huntington’s help start major museums in the United States.
 Arabella doesn’t get much credit, but she was a huge part of the Huntington Library Collection.
+The entire French Collection of paintings, sculptures and alot of the French furniture was originally Arabella’s collection in her many mansions.

 There is the Huntington Library & Botanical Gardens, San Marino, CA (HEH & ADH), Metropolitan Museum of Art NYC, NY (CPH was founding member, ADH helped buy the paintings & eventually (AMH he actually did the donating of paintings in Collis P. Huntington name), Mariners Museum, Newport New, VA (CPH & AMH), DeYoung Museum Fine Art Museum in SF (CPH, ADH, & AMH), Hispanic Society of Art Museum NYC (AMH founder & ADH donations of expensive paintings like Velasquez), Brookgreen Gardens, South Carolina, & Ayalaya Castle in South Carolina (AMH and his 2nd wife, Ana Huntington), & University of Texas Museum Austin, Texas (AMH) to name just a few.